Yousef Jameel Digitalization Project

 Project manager: Miriam Kühn

-Project staff: Johannes Kramer (photographer), Jacqueline Neuner (object manager), Kyrill Radezky (conservator), Michaela Scheffler (image and text editor)
+Project staff: Johannes Kramer (photographer), Christian Krug (photographer), Jacqueline Neuner (object manager), Kyrill Radezky (conservator), Michaela Scheffler (image and text editor)

 Coordination at the Museum für Islamische Kunst: Dr. Ute Franke, Deputy Director, Prof. Dr. Stefan Weber, Director, Museum für Islamische Kunst

 Funding: The Yousef Jameel Digitization Project has been made possible thanks to the generous support of Mr. Yousef Jameel, Hon.
 LHD, a private sponsor of education, research, and the arts.

 The Museum für Islamische Kunst presents its unique objects at the Pergamonmuseum on the Museumsinsel Berlin.